wadecong/frida-scripts/hooks/README.txt

 ################

-* To disable a hook, use ".disabled.js" extension.
+* To enable a hook, update "enabled_hooks.json".
-* To reenable it, use ".enabled.js" extension.
+* Or add your local config "enabled_hooks_local.json".